ibm-cloud-docs/satellite/cli-reference.md

 Use these commands to view the storage resources that run in clusters that are registered with [{{site.data.keyword.satelliteshort}} config](/docs/satellite?topic=satellite-cluster-config).
 {: shortdesc}

-The `ibmcloud sat storage` commands are available in beta.
+The `ibmcloud sat storage assignment` group of commands are available in beta.
 {: beta}

 ### `ibmcloud sat storage assignment create`